boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 Calling `custClose` creates an operation group of size two: the `custClose` operation and an operation that transfers the merchant's balance from the smart contract to `merch_addr`.
 Either both operations will apply or both will fail.
 A successful application timelocks the customer's balance (`bal_cust`) for a timeout period `self_delay` (set in the smart contract at origination).

-As soon as the merchant sees a `custClose` operation on chain for one of their channels, they update the channel status to `PendingClose`.
+As soon as the merchant sees a `custClose` operation on chain for one of their channels, they [Update Channel Status][merchant_update_channel_status] to `PendingClose`.
 The merchant reads the revocation lock `rev_lock` from the contract storage.
-They query their [revocation database](merchant-database#revocations) to see if they have a revocation secret such that SHA3-256 hash of the secret equals `rev_lock`.
+They call [Insert Revocation Lock][merchant_insert_revlock] with the lock to add it to their database and determine if they've previously seen a revocation secret with a SHA3-256 hash that equals `rev_lock`.
 - If so, they call [the `merchDispute` entrypoint](5-tezos-escrowagent#merchdispute) with the resulting revocation secret as the argument.
 Calling `merchDispute` creates an operation group of size two: the `merchDispute` operation and an operation that transfers the customer's timelocked balance to the merchant's account `merch_addr`.
-If successful, the merchant waits until the `merchDispute` operation reaches a confirmation depth of `required_confirmations`, and then updates the channel status to `Closed`.
+If successful, the merchant waits until the `merchDispute` operation reaches a confirmation depth of `required_confirmations`, and then [Update Channel Status][merchant_update_channel_status] to `Closed`.
 They stop monitoring the contract.

-- Otherwise, they wait until the `custClose` operation is confirmed to the required confirmation depth and update the channel status to `Closed`.
+- Otherwise, they wait until the `custClose` operation is confirmed to the required confirmation depth and [Update Channel Status][merchant_update_channel_status] to `Closed`.
 They stop monitoring the contract.

 After the timelock elapses, the customer claims their balance by calling [the `custClaim` entrypoint](5-tezos-escrowagent#custclaim).
 Calling `custClaim` creates an operation group of size two: the `custClaim` operation and an operation that transfers the customer's balance from the smart contract to `cust_addr`.